akramabouzaki/fetch-word-then-animate/README.md

 # fetch-word-then-animate
-Fetches a random word then animates it using a delay in an unordered list (React JS).
+Fetches a random word then animates it with a delay in an unordered list using React.